watertap-org/watertap/docs/technical_reference/unit_models/translator_adm1_asm1.rst

 Introduction
 ------------

-A link is required to translate between biological based and physical or chemical mediated processes to develop whole-plant modeling of wastewater treatment.
+A link is required to translate between biological and physically- or chemically-mediated processes to develop whole-plant modeling of wastewater treatment.
 This model mediates the interaction between the Anaerobic Digestor Model 1 (ADM1) and the Activated Sludge Model 1 (ASM1).